pngan/homek8s/README.md

     ingress.networking.k8s.io/ingress-homeserver created
     ```

-- Visit your site with a web browser e.g. `https://nganfamily.com` At first the certifate will show issuing, but in a minute, `HTTP01` challenge would have completed, an a valid Let's Encrypt certificate would have been issued and stored in the secret store of the k8s cluster.
+- Visit your site with a web browser e.g. `https://nganfamily.com` At first the certificate will show `issuing`, but in a minute, `HTTP01` challenge would have completed, an a valid Let's Encrypt certificate would have been issued and stored in the secret store of the k8s cluster.

     <img src="https://user-images.githubusercontent.com/4557674/134793010-61edefdc-5192-4f06-a5ab-6729993ecf69.png" alt="drawing" width="300"/>